 - United States District Court for the Eastern District of Wisconsin, 2007

 Practice Areas and Clients

-I have been practicing law for twelve years, focusing on real estate, construction, insurance coverage, and business matters.
+I have been practicing law for fifteen years, focusing on real estate, construction, insurance coverage, and business matters.
 Most of my clients are homeowners, construction professionals, and small business owners.
 I always knew I wanted to spend time in the courtroom, so I started my career in litigation and appeals, but over the years I have added complementary transactional work to my practice to meet my clients’ needs.

 Why I Enjoy Being a Lawyer